 Williams completed his Ph.D. in English at the University of Toronto and is currently an assistant professor of poetry in the Creative Writing program at the University of British Columbia.
 He was the 2014-2015 Canadian Writer-in-Residence for the University of Calgary’s Distinguished Writers Program.
 He has held fellowships or residencies from the Banff Center, Vermont Studio Center, Cave Canem, Kimmel Harding Nelson Center for the Arts, and Palazzo Rinaldi in Italy.
 He was also a scholar at the National Humanities Center Summer Institute for Literary Study.
 His writing has appeared in several North American journals and anthologies.

-currently finishing a novel.
-It’s done.
-It’s called Reproduction.
-All the titles of my books have been pointing to it.
+His first novel, Reproduction, is forthcoming from Random House.
+All the titles of his books have been pointing to it.